maglietti/transit-monitor/README.md

 ```

 This example:

 - Verifies the database contains vehicle position data
 - Starts the monitoring service to detect service disruptions
 - Displays alert statistics every 30 seconds
 - Shows sample service alerts when stopped

-## Dashboard

-The main application's dashboard automatically rotates between three views:

-1. **Summary View**: Shows active vehicles by route, vehicle status distribution, and data ingestion status
-2. **Alerts View**: Displays recent service alerts and alert statistics by type
-3. **Details View**: Shows system statistics, monitoring thresholds, and connection status

-## Extending the System

-The modular architecture makes it easy to extend the system:

-- Add new monitoring conditions in `MonitorService`
-- Create new dashboard views in `TransitMonitorApp`
-- Implement additional data sources by creating new service classes

 ## Troubleshooting